AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/configuration.md

    >
    >Custom avatars should be square images less than 256kb and smaller than 200x200 px.
 Supported file types include: .jpg, .png, .gif, .webp, .svg.

-When you're done making changes, remember to click **Save**.
+When you're done making changes, remember to click **[!UICONTROL Save]**.

    ![](assets/configuration-6.png)

 ## Privacy Tab {#privacy-tab}

-Click the **Privacy** tab to add/edit the URL of your site's privacy policy (optional).
+Click the **[!UICONTROL Privacy]** tab to add/edit the URL of your site's privacy policy (optional).

    ![](assets/configuration-7.png)

 ## Installation Tab {#installation-tab}

-In order for the chatbot to show up on your website, you’ll first need to install the Dynamic Chat JavaScript snippet.
+In order for the chatbot to show up on your website, you’ll first need to install the [!DNL Dynamic Chat] JavaScript snippet.
 Click this tab to find/copy the necessary code.
 If you're not familiar with this operation, please contact your web team or IT department for assistance.

    ![](assets/configuration-8.png)